catchorg/Catch2/docs/cmake-integration.md

 default `<target>_TESTS`.
 This can be useful when the same test executable is being used in multiple calls to `catch_discover_tests()`.
 Note that this variable is only available in CTest.

+* `REPORTER reporter`

+Use the specified reporter when running the test case.
+The reporter will be passed to the test runner as `--reporter reporter`.

+* `OUTPUT_DIR dir`

+If specified, the parameter is passed along as
+`--out dir/<test_name>` to test executable.
+The actual file name is the same as the test name.
+This should be used instead of `EXTRA_ARGS --out foo` to avoid race conditions writing the result output when using parallel test execution.

+* `OUTPUT_PREFIX prefix`

+May be used in conjunction with `OUTPUT_DIR`.
+If specified, `prefix` is added to each output file name, like so `--out dir/prefix<test_name>`.

+* `OUTPUT_SUFFIX suffix`

+May be used in conjunction with `OUTPUT_DIR`.
+If specified, `suffix` is added to each output file name, like so `--out dir/<test_name>suffix`.
+This can be used to add a file extension to the output file name e.g. ".xml".

 ### `ParseAndAddCatchTests.cmake`